mharis-ai/ml-ai-learning-journey/README.md

 | Wednesday     | 🛠️ Push in-progress work to GitHub (raw code, notes, experiments)               |
 | Saturday      | ✅ Push finalized work to GitHub (clean code, polished documentation)           |
 | Sunday        | 📢 Share weekly learning summary on LinkedIn (public accountability and recap)  |

+*Note: Very rarely, some days may be shorter than 8 hrs (once a week or every two weeks).*

 ---